LattePandaTeam/LattePanda-Win10-Software/Drivers/MRD_Drivers install Readme.txt

 2.3.1 Open CMD as administrator in the Scripts folder.
 2.3.2 run "Install.bat"

+Recommended to move and copy the driver pack to the C:\\ folder.

 3.Appendix A - Driver Package Information
 Drivers are located in the following folder:
 .. ****-WW**\Installer\PlatformInstaller\Drivers